cloudfoundry/java-buildpack/docs/jre-zulu_jre.md

 | Name | Description
 | ---- | -----------
 | `heap` | The maximum heap size to use.
 It may be a single value, such as `64m` or a range of acceptable values, such as `128m..256m`.
 It is used to calculate the value of the Java command-line options `-Xmx` and `-Xms`.
 | `metaspace` | The maximum Metaspace size to use.
-It is applicable to versions of OpenJDK from 1.8 onwards.
+It is applicable to versions of Zulu from Java 1.8 onwards.
 It may be a single value, such as `64m` or a range of acceptable values, such as `128m..256m`.
 It is used to calculate the value of the Java command-line options `-XX:MaxMetaspaceSize=` and `-XX:MetaspaceSize=`.
 | `native` | The amount of memory to reserve for native memory allocation.
 It should normally be omitted or specified as a range with no upper bound such as `100m..`.
 It does not correspond to a switch on the Java command line.
 | `permgen` | The maximum PermGen size to use.
-It is applicable to versions of OpenJDK earlier than 1.8.
+It is applicable to versions of Zulu earlier than Java 1.8.
 It may be a single value, such as `64m` or a range of acceptable values, such as `128m..256m`.
 It is used to calculate the value of the Java command-line options `-XX:MaxPermSize=` and `-XX:PermSize=`.
 | `stack` | The stack size to use.
 It may be a single value, such as `2m` or a range of acceptable values, such as `2m..4m`.
 It is used to calculate the value of the Java command-line option `-Xss`.

 Memory sizes together with _memory weightings_ are used to calculate the amount of memory for each memory type.
 The calculation is described later.